 Top 10 Inspiring Product Designers We Love (In No Particular Order)

-In discussions about the most famous designers and inspiring figures in product design, the same names often get all the attention — think James Dyson and Steve Jobs.
-But at Flynn Product Design, we like to do things a little differently.
-To us, great design isn’t just about innovation; it’s about having a positive societal impact.
-We had this in mind when curating our list of the top 10 product designers (past and present).
+When people talk about the most famous and influential figures in product design, the same names tend to dominate the conversation.
+Designers like James Dyson and Steve Jobs often come up first.
+At Flynn Product Design, we take a different view.
+For us, great design goes beyond innovation.
+It should create a positive impact on society.
+That idea shaped how we selected our list of the top 10 product designers (past and present).

 In no particular order, here they are: